Travellers Worldwide is reader-supported. If you buy a product we link to, we may earn a commission.

 Ken Wolter/Shutterstock

-If you’re not a fan of large crowds, consider going to the Bonneville Salt Flats either during the December–February period in winter or from March through May in spring.
+The least busy time to visit the Bonneville Salt Flats is either during the December–February period in winter or from March through May in spring.

 Visiting in the winter shoulder season means having plenty of time and space to enjoy the entire area individually.
 Going in the spring shoulder period allows you to avoid the intense summer heat and high temperatures while having the flats to yourself.